alex-saunders/glicky/README.md

 Glicky accepts a number of options:
 - `--open` (default `true`) - if passed `false`, Glicky will not automatically open in your default browser.
 - `--port` (default `5000`) - Glicky will attempt to open on the specified port, if this port is not available it will attempt to use a number of close ports, falling back to a random, free port.

+> ⚠️ **NOTE**: At the moment, Glicky only works in projects that have been initialised with a package.json, please run `npm init` in your project root if you do not have one.

 ## How does it work?